 Training Recurrent Neural Networks

-Training Recurrent Neural Networks involves several key steps:
+Training recurrent neural Networks involves several key steps:

 - Forward Propagation: Sequential input data is processed through the network over multiple time steps.
 For a detailed explanation of forward propagation, check out Forward Propagation in Neural Networks.